continnd/CSE386FinalProject/README.md

 Add fog - not required, actually....

-Adjust lights away from default setup
+Adjust lights away from default setup - kinda done?
+May need to change more lights...

 ~~Fix wall collision for walls in z direction and for view 2 movement equation.~~